LQG-modified dispersion relations and the problem of cosmic photons threshold anomalies: Introduction

 \section{Introduction}

-Lorentz invariance is one of the foundation stones of (relativistic) quantum field theories, elementary particle physics and, more recently, there have even appeared new condensed matter systems that exhibit an emergent Lorentz symmetry \cite{roy, kost} .
-The dynamics of the Standard Model of Fundamental Interactions and Particle Physics (SM) does not give room to the breaking of Lorentz symmetry.
-In his seminal 1951 Nature's paper, ``Is there an Aether?"~\cite{dirac}, Paul Dirac contemplates a physical scenario where Lorentz-symmetry violating effects may become relevant.
-He was arguing that \textit{``we are rather forced to have an aether"}.
-Ever since, the discussion on Lorentz-symmetry violation (LSV) has been strengthened in the physical literature, with a remarkably intense activity over the past three decades.
+Lorentz invariance is one of the foundation stones of (relativistic) quantum field theories, elementary particle physics and, more recently, there have even appeared new condensed matter systems that exhibit an emergent Lorentz invariance~\cite{kostelecky1998, kostelecky2011} .
+The dynamics of the Standard Model of Fundamental Interactions and Particle Physics (SM) does not give room to the breaking of Lorentz invariance.
+In his seminal 1951 Nature's paper, ``Is there an Aether?"~\cite{dirac}, Paul Dirac contemplates a physical scenario where Lorentz-invariance violating effects may become relevant.
+He argued that \textit{``we are rather forced to have an aether"}.
+Ever since, the discussion on Lorentz-invariance violation (LIV) has been strengthened in the physical literature, with a remarkably intense activity over the past three decades.
 This is motivated by the fact that Lorentz-violating effects are predicted by a number of contemporary models built up in the search for Physics Beyond the Standard Model.
-Theories of Quantum Gravity predict violation of Lorentz invariance, such as String Theory \cite{ellis1,ellis2,ellis3}, Loop Quantum Gravity (LQG)~\cite{afaro1, afaro2, pullin1} and departures from Special Relativity, such as Doubly Special Relativity~\cite{camelina1,camelina2,Glikman1}, to name some of the widespread recent models.
-By now, we know that LSV has not yet been experimentally confirmed, despite all the high-precision experiments currently carried out \cite{matingli1}.
-However, we keep in mind the need to consider the possibility of its detection as the searches become more refined.
-Since terrestrial accelerators have not yet managed to detect the tiny LSV effects, astrophysical environments with the production of ultra-high-energy phenomena appear as an excellent field of investigation for the study of LSV~\cite{matingli2,jacob1,Li2,Li3,Li4}.\\
+Among such models we can mention string theory~\cite{kostelecky1989, ellis1999, ellis2000, ellis2004}, doubly special relativity~\cite{camelia2002, camelia2005, glikman2005}, supersymmetry and supergravity~\cite{wess1974, martin1998, helayel2016, helayel2019, helayel2021} and some approaches to quantum gravity such as loop quantum gravity~\cite{pullin1999, alfaro2000, alfaro2002-1, alfaro2002-2, levy2024, melo2024, mourao2025}, to name a few.
+Up to now, we know that LIV has not yet been experimentally confirmed, despite all the high-precision experiments currently carried out~\cite{matingli1}.
+However, we keep in mind the importance of considering the possibility of its detection as the searches become more refined.
+Since terrestrial accelerators have not yet managed to detect the tiny LIV effects, astrophysical environments where the production of ultra high energy phenomena occur turn out to be an excellent field of investigation to inspect LIV~\cite{matingli2,jacob1,Li2,Li4,Li3}.